-This statement is approved by the Board of Directors on 29th September 2023 and signed by the President of SALA – Kenji Mamiya.
+This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 SALA was established on December 20th, 1996 and is a subsidiary company of Sumitomo Mitsui Auto Service Company Ltd (SMAS) incorporated in Japan.